 What Is a 'Total Loss'?

 Salvage vehicles are difficult to resell.
-Dealerships frequently refuse to accept salvage titled cars, even as a trade-in, meaning that resale can be a hassle.
-The vehicle itself is incapable of retaining much value, which means that insurers may be unwilling to pay out very much if there is an accident that results in new damages.
+Dealerships often refuse to accept salvage titled cars, even as a trade-in, meaning resale is a hassle.
+Since the car does not have much resale value, insurance companies may be unwilling to pay out very much if an accident results in new damages.

 Get a Legal Case Assessment

-There are a number of legal issues that can arise around salvage title vehicles.
-Whether you were sold a salvage title vehicle through fraud, have an argument with an insurer about their coverage of a salvage title vehicle, or any number of other disputes arise involving salvage title, you'll benefit from the assistance of a competent lawyer.
-Contact a local attorney for a legal case assessment to learn how to ensure your experience with a salvage title vehicle doesn't end up a total loss.
+Several legal issues can arise around salvage-title vehicles.
+Whether you bought a salvage title vehicle through fraud, have an argument with an insurer about their coverage of a salvage title vehicle, or any disputes arise involving a salvage title, you'll benefit from the help of a consumer protection lawyer experienced with your state laws.